rndx21033/inotify-cpp/README.md

 filesystem events on your filesystem tree.
 The following usage example shows the implementation of a simple filesystem event watcher for the commandline.

+This fork is for the purpose of maintaining minor updates to the original version from "https://github.com/erikzenker/inotify-cpp".
+It will not attempt to maintain compatibility with older systems/compilers.

 ## Usage ##

   ```c++